rails/rails/guides/source/4_2_release_notes.md

 ### Web Console

-New applications generated from Rails 4.2 now comes with the Web Console gem by default.
+New applications generated from Rails 4.2 now come with the Web Console gem by default.

 Web Console is a set of debugging tools for your Rails application.
 It will add